Release notes for Linux

 General issues and limitations

-• If you are using SCE for Linux on a RHEL 8 system, you might see an extraneous configuration file, SCE Disable bluetooth kernel module.conf, in the /etc/modprobe.d directory.
+• If you are running SCE for Linux on a RHEL 8 system, you might see an extraneous configuration file, SCE Disable bluetooth kernel module.conf, in the /etc/modprobe.d directory.
 You can safely delete this file.

 • After you upgrade to SCE for Linux v2.2.0 on Puppet Enterprise versions earlier than 2023.8.0, you might see catalog compilation errors on nodes.
 The messages might reference Error 500, an undefined reload method, or both.
 To resolve the issue, restart the pe-puppetserver service.
 If you are using Continuous Delivery with Puppet Enterprise versions earlier than 2023.8.0, you might have to manually deploy SCE for Linux v2.2.0.
 Follow the instructions in Deploy code manually.